manishnagaraj/rcac-utils/README.md

 This repository contains bash scripts for launching, orchestrating, managing, and monitoring jobs on NRL's RCAC clusters.
 RCAC uses the Simple Linux Utility for Resource Management (SLURM), a system providing job scheduling and job management on compute clusters.
 With SLURM, a user requests resources and submits a job to a queue.
 The system will then take jobs from queues, allocate the necessary nodes, and execute them.

+This README provides an overview of the prerequisites for using the cluster, a description of all provided scripts, and a few examples and common utilities.

+---
 <h3> Prerequisites </h3>
 <h4> Access to the Cluster </h4>
 Please verify you have access to the cluster before attempting to log in!